AuroraDysis/Einstein.jl/README.md

 ## Description

-In summary, **GRSuite.jl** is a **high-performance** suite designed to compute **arbitrary-precision solutions** of PDEs in GR.
+**GRSuite.jl** is a **high-performance** suite designed to compute **arbitrary-precision solutions** of PDEs in GR.
 It is planned to support solving the following built-in equations (some of which were developed for previous projects and will be ported to this library):

 - **Spherical Symmetry**